 - N.1.
 Test Medium.
 The device shall be tested with air or the product to be measured.
 (Amended 1991) - N.2.
 Temperature and Volume Change.
 Care should be exercised to reduce to a minimum any volume changes.
 The temperature of the air, bell-prover oil, and the meters under test should be within 1 °C (2 °F) of one another.
 The devices should remain in the proving room for at least 16 hours before starting any proving operations to allow the device temperature to approximate the temperature of the proving device. - N.3.
 Test Drafts.
-Except for low-flame tests, test drafts shall be at least equal to one complete revolution of the largest capacity proving indicator, and shall in no case be less than 0.05 m3 or 2 ft3.
+Except for low-flame tests, test drafts shall be at least equal to one complete revolution of the largest capacity proving indicator, and shall in no case be less than 0.05 m or 2 ft.
 All flow rates shall be controlled by suitable outlet orifices.
-(Amended 1973 and 1990)